mikey-t/project-omega/README.md

 ## Why

 I want to prove that we don't have to sacrifice developer efficiency to get scalability.
-More discussion on pros and cons of monoliths and microservices here (TODO).
+More discussion on pros and cons of microservices and monoliths here: [Microservices and Monoliths](./docs/MicroservicesAndMonoliths.md).

 My impression is that many industry experts would have us believe that these are our main 3 options: